 So whether you like it thick or thin, whether you pair it with steak or bring it to Thanksgiving dinner, this creamed spinach recipe is perfect side for any occasion.
 It might just become your new favorite spinach side dish!

-If you like this Creamed Spinach recipe, you are going to love these other spinach side dish recipes:
+You are going to love these other spinach recipes:

 - Spinach and Artichoke Pinwheels